 Insider Safety Tips from the Broke Backpacker Team

 Worldpackers connects travellers with hostels, schools, NGO’s and many more for work exchange opportunities.
 Chat with your host before you arrive to have a soft landing and then experience your destination differently!
 Local connections make your trip a lot safer – and open up a whole new culture experience.

 Worldpackers trips are insured!
 They’ll help you find a new host and cover up to 7 nights in a hostel so you’re not left on your own if a host falls through.

 Use the discount code BROKEBACKPACKER for a $10 discount.
 Plus, get 3 free months on your membership during their summer promo!TRAVEL BETTER NOW

 Solo travel is the best.
 You get to do you, there’s no one to stop you doing you, and chances are you’ll have some pretty dope adventures too!
 Sri Lanka is no different.

-With so much to discover in Sri Lanka here from its tropical beaches and glorious mountains to its friendly people and mouth-watering kottu, it’s an awesome place to travel alone.
+With so much to see and do in Sri Lanka from its tropical beaches and glorious mountains to its friendly people and mouth-watering kottu, it’s an awesome place to travel alone.
 Solo travel is common in Sri Lanka and a perfect warm-up for the rest of South Asia.